Ten Lakes Spectacular Preview

 Rosthwaite

-Rosthwaite is a small but historically rich village set in the heart of the Borrowdale Valley, surrounded by some of the most striking landscapes in the Lake District with a quiet but notable modern claim to fame linked to King Charles III.
-During the 2001 foot-and-mouth disease crisis, when he was still Prince Charles, he stayed at Yew Tree Farm while visiting local farmers affected by the outbreak.
-His visit was not just symbolic—he took a genuine interest in rural life and the challenges facing farming communities.
+Rosthwaite is a small but historically rich village set in the heart of the Borrowdale Valley.
+During the 2001 foot-and-mouth disease crisis, when King Charles was Prince Charles, he stayed at Yew Tree Farm while visiting local farmers affected by the outbreak.
+His visit was not just symbolic, he took a genuine interest in rural life and the challenges facing farming communities.

 What makes the story more unusual is that he returned regularly after this initial visit, choosing Rosthwaite as a private holiday retreat for around a decade.
 This reflects his long-standing interest in sustainable farming, conservation, and traditional countryside practices, all of which are strongly represented in Borrowdale.